Skip to Main Content

 Jun 25, 1959

-When a plan to bus Black and Puerto Rican students to schools in the Glendale-Ridgewood area of Queens with all-white schools was announced, white mothers organized a protest.
+When a plan to bus Black and Puerto Rican students to schools in the Glendale-Ridgewood area of Queens with all-white schools is announced, white mothers organize a protest.

 A. Philip Randolph Letter to President John F. Kennedy